Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

 You gain more opportunities to build a professional network

-Work from home takes you out of the limitations in your office.
+Work from home takes you out of the limitations of your office.
 This includes the facilities and the people you work with.
 Remote work trains you to engage with a diversity of people.
 Being tech-savvy helps you discover a bigger network for future growth opportunities.

 You can improve your work-life balance

 Working from home means that you have more time to take care of yourself and your family’s well-being.
-You can now use the time you spend commuting to do household chores, giving you more leisure time after your shift
+You can now use the time you spend commuting to do household chores, giving you more leisure time after your shift.

 Cons of Working from Home